-What You Should Know about Dividing Retirement Accounts During Divorce
+What You Should Know About Dividing Retirement Accounts During Divorce

-However, in most cases, you will need to get a Qualified Domestic Relations Order from the Court in order to effectuate a division of an employment based retirement account.
-These orders require consultation with the account managers in the drafting and often need pre-approval to ensure they will be honored.
+However, in most cases, you will need to get a Qualified Domestic Relations Order from the court to enforce division of an employment-based retirement account.
+These orders require consultation with the account manager(s) in the drafting and often need pre-approval to ensure they are honored.

 Unlike other property, when you are dividing a retirement account the Court must essentially order the account managers to divide the funds.
 This is the only way the non-owning spouse can receive their share of the account.

 Let the Attorneys at The Doyle Law Group Guide You Through This Process

 If you're concerned about dividing your retirement account(s) or are wondering what you're entitled to, let our divorce attorneys help.
 To schedule your consultation, call (919) 301-8843 or fill out the contact form below.